continuedev/amplified.dev/how-to-be-prepared/models.md

 # 2. Enable the right models for the job

-Amplified developers need to have the freedom to use and reuse the right models and components to automate tasks in their job.
+Amplified developers need the freedom to use and reuse the right models and components to automate tasks in their job.

 **Actions to take now**